Thomas-K-P/4714Lab1/README.md

 This is our first lab assignment
-This is a test for the develop branch
+This is a test for the feature_2 branch